jacobgelling/red-archive/README.md

 ## Usage

-The latest binaries for Windows, Debian, and macOS are available on the [GitHub Releases](https://github.com/jacobgelling/red-archive/releases/latest) page.
+The latest binaries for Windows, Linux, and macOS are available on the [GitHub Releases](https://github.com/jacobgelling/red-archive/releases/latest) page.

 To unpack an archive `DIRT1.ENV` into a directory `DIRT1`: